 9. Ancient Theatre of Milos

 No visit to Milos is complete without stopping at the Ancient Theatre of Milos first.
 This is an extremely well preserved Roman theatre overlooking Milos Bay.
+In case you didn’t know, Greece has a ton of ancient ruins!

 This theatre dates back to the 3rd century BC, which once you see it in person you will be seriously impressed at how well preserved it still is.